 1. Care2: This network is dedicated to social good, with more than 48 million members.
 Users can create petitions, support each other’s campaigns, and connect with others who are passionate about issues like animal rights, health policies and the environment.

 2. Wanelo: Wanelo is short for “want, need, love” and it’s a place for shopping enthusiasts to create curated virtual stores full of products they like.
 Brands can list their products on the network to drive sales, awareness and measure interest in new and existing products.

-3. BiggerPockets: This network of new and experienced real estate investors is over 300,000 strong.
+3. BiggerPockets: This network of new and experienced real estate investors is over 1.1 million strong.
 Part social network, part information hub and part marketplace, BiggerPockets’ goal is to give users the knowledge and tools to become financially free through real estate.

 4. Thrill On: A community for action sports, extreme sports and outdoor enthusiasts, Thrill On allows users to create, share and save photos and videos dedicated to a wide variety of topics, as well as buy gear related to those topic areas.

-5. DZone: With nearly one million members, this global network is comprised of technology professionals, mainly designers, architects and developers.
+5. DZone: With over one million members, this global network is comprised of technology professionals, mainly designers, architects and developers.
 It’s a place to share information, connect with other professionals, and expand knowledge.